tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Discuss approaches for identifying data quality issues while you switch to Jupyter lab to live coding a few examples.

-* The first step in assessing data for quality issues is to visually evaluate a sample of the data.
+* The first step in assessing data for quality issues is to evaluate a sample of the data visually.
 This allows programmers to identify obvious quality issues as well as any skewed rows (e.g., a customer address in a first name field).

 * To load the CSV file into the DataFrame, we set the parameter `index_col="order_no` to use the `order_no` columns as index instead of the default numerical index that Pandas generates.